Nitestack/raspberry-pi-5/README.md

 Ensure you create a `secrets.yml` file in the root directory of this project.
 Just copy the `secrets.example.yml` file to `secrets.yml` and insert the values.

+### Cloudflare DDNS Updater

+Make sure to create an `A` record for your domain that initially points to a placeholder IP address (e.g., `8.8.8.8`).
+This will be automatically updated to your public IP address by the script.
+Specify the record name in the `secrets.yml` file under the key `CLOUDFLARE_RECORD_NAME`.

+### PiVPN

+Create a `CNAME` record for your domain that directs your PiVPN subdomain to the value specified in `CLOUDFLARE_RECORD_NAME`.
+Furthermore, set the domain in the `PIVPN_HOST` variable.

 ### Vaultwarden

 To get Vaultwarden running, you’ll need to configure port forwarding on your router: